Guide to Medical Coding Certification

 Ongoing CCS Certification Requirements

 Continuing education is required to remain certified.
-CCSs must complete at least 20 hours of approved Continuing Education Units (CEUs) every year.
+CCSs must complete at least 20 hours of approved Continuing Education Units (CEUs) every two years.
 In addition, CCSs must complete an annual coding self-assessment.

 How to Become a Certified Medical Coder (CMC)

-The Certified Medical Coder (CMC) certification is less common than either the CPC or CCS certifications, but it’s increasingly recognized as a comparable certification.
-In fact, the CMC has an exam format that is thought to be more difficult than the other two exams (which are multiple-choice).
+The Certified Medical Coder (CMC) certification is less common than the CPC or CCS, but it’s increasingly recognized as a comparable certification.
+In fact, the CMC has an exam format that is thought to be more complicated than the other two exams (which are multiple choice).

 Certifying Organization